Franklin Hotel (Kent, Ohio): Redevelopment

 Shortly after the sale of the building, Burbick announced plans to renovate the structure for mixed use, with retail and offices on the lower floors and apartments on the two upper floors.
 Tenants were announced in April 2012 with initial plans for luxury apartments on the fifth floor, transitional housing on the fourth floor for veterans, offices on the third floor, a Buffalo Wild Wings on the first and second floors, and retail in the basement, though the transitional housing was eventually removed from the plans.
 Burbick also announced that the building would be renamed "Acorn Corner" to complement the adjacent Acorn Alley development.

 Minor renovation work started in May 2012 with asbestos and lead paint removal followed by exterior masonry work on May 22, 2012, which cleaned and re-grouted the entire brick facade.
 More extensive interior work began in September.
 In October, construction started on a new elevator shaft and stairwell added to the rear of the building which was necessitated by the original shaft being too small for modern elevator equipment.
 Buffalo Wild Wings opened for business April 1, 2013, and additional tenants moved into the remaining building space later in April and May.
 The renovation and restoration of the old hotel to become Acorn Corner was hailed by the local Record-Courier as a "Kent miracle" that brought the building "back from the dead."

 Uses

-As of 2013, the building has four corporate tenants.
-Buffalo Wild Wings serves as the anchor and occupies the first and second floors, having previously been located two blocks east.
+As of 2026, the building has two commercial tenants.
+Buffalo Wild Wings serves as the anchor and occupies the first and second floors, having previously been located in a building two blocks southwest on Franklin Avenue.
 The restaurant chain, which mentions Kent in its corporate history, contributed $1.5 million to the renovation and occupies the original hotel lobby.
-In the basement level is the Franklin Hotel Bar, announced in May 2016 and opened that December, which features handcrafted cocktails, small plates, fine wines, and craft beer.
-It replaced the Secret Cellar, a wine and jazz bar which had opened in December 2013.
-On the third floor are the offices for Marathon Financial Services and the Kent Chamber of Commerce, which once had an office in the building during the 1920s.
+In the basement level is a cocktail bar and lounge called Beware of the Leopard, which opened in March 2025.
+It is the latest in a succession of similar bars that have been housed in the space.
+It replaced The Standard, an upscale bar that had opened in 2022, and prior to that, the space was home to the Franklin Hotel Bar, opened in December 2016, which featured handcrafted cocktails, small plates, fine wines, and craft beer.
+Prior to the Franklin Hotel Bar, the basement level housed a wine and jazz bar known as the Secret Cellar, which opened in December 2013.
+On the third floor are the offices, previously occupied by Marathon Financial Services and the Kent Chamber of Commerce, which once had an office in the building during the 1920s.
 The fourth and fifth floors are private apartments.